 Why are you a teacher, and what is the point of doing the job you do?
 Teachers really need to think about those questions and hopefully reflect beyond the surface answers of wanting to “inspire” students.
-I doubt any of us really got into teaching to “fill gaps in the labour market” or decided that their true passion in life was watching students fill out multiple choice tests.
+I doubt any of us really got into teaching to “fill gaps in the labour market” or decided that our true passion in life was watching students fill out multiple-choice tests.

 Regardless if our students come from a place of privilege or oppression, these issues impact our classrooms and challenge us to confront them to ensure that the students we care for can overcome these issues as well as not perpetuate them as they move from youth to adults.

-For teachers, it means that we cannot be ignorant to how these issues impact education and the lives of our students.
-Teaching is an inherently political act as the decisions we make from choosing to ignore these issues or confronting them demonstrates to our students the attitude we should have towards the major issues of our times.
+For teachers, it means that we cannot be ignorant of how these issues impact education and the lives of our students.
+Teaching is an inherently political act as the decisions we make from choosing to ignore these issues or confronting them demonstrate to our students the attitude we should have towards the major issues of our times.

 If we want our students to have a chance of following their passions in life and to take on the major social and environmental issues of our time, we need to demonstrate a sense of courageous teaching that is not afraid to speak out against the issues that impact education and our students.
 Teachers must act in a way that promotes the ideals we strive for that would create a more democratic and equitable world for all.

 That is why it is necessary that teachers eliminate the ideas of objectivity and neutrality from their practice.
 As one of the greatest educators of the 20th century, Paulo Freire said, “Washing one’s hands of the conflict between the powerful and the powerless means to side with the powerful, not to be neutral”.
 As we see governments take on more austerity measures against education systems and demonize teachers in the media, it is essential that we assert ourselves as a profession that has the power to change society.